Ironhack-Miami-PTWD-October-2018/projects-guidelines/project-3.md

 Your 3rd and final project will be a **single-page Web application** using the **MERN stack** (MongoDB, Express, React & Node.js) that **you will work on in pairs or alone**.

 You will also practice some **UX and Agile methodologies** by following [the final project Trello board](https://trello.com/b/vnXgh1Y8/trello-template-final-project).
-When planning your project with the teaching staff,
+When planning your project with the teaching staff, make a copy of this trello board and create tickets for all the tasks youneed to do in order to successfully complete this project.
+Utilize maximally all the advantages of using trello as a tool for implementing agile practice.
+Take a look at [Template Board: Agile with Trello](https://trello.com/b/6otslC4i/template-board-agile-with-trello) example.

 As usual, you and the Ironhack staff will vote for your favorites and award three medals: Bronze 🥉, Silver 🥈, and Gold 🥇.